seal-io/docs/docs/application/workflow.md

 ## Delete Workflow

-1. Navigate to `Application Management` and enter the environment view, then click the `Workflows` tab.
+1. Navigate to `Applications` and enter the environment view, then click the `Workflows` tab.
 2. Select the workflow that you need to delete and click the `Delete` button to remove the workflow.